Resources for support at every stage of the writing process:

 - Are you relying almost exclusively on formal transitions for coherence (Ex. for instance, first, in contrast, another example, etc.)?
 If so, are there places where synonyms, repetition, parallelism, or some other form of connection would make a more meaningful connection between ideas?

 - Where are you using pronouns (especially it, this, they, and their)?
 Do they contribute to coherence, or are the references weak or ambiguous, forcing the reader to guess about connections?
 Try pairing pronouns with a noun to clarify your idea.
 Example: “This concept . . .”

 - Could you explain the link you are making in your mind between the final sentence of each paragraph and the first sentence of the next paragraph?
 If not, your reader may not be able to see the connection.

 - Would moving sentences and paragraphs to different places in the paper help you join ideas more meaningfully?

 Revision and Proofreading

 Your Writing Center tutor can help you learn a variety of helpful strategies for revision and proofreading.
-Revision and proofreading are distinct tasks; revision is making large-scale changes to drafts that effect global elements, such as argument, organization, and overall clarity.
-Proofreading tends to occur towards the end of the writing process, when a paper’s major building blocks are in place and the only remaining changes are those related to grammar, punctuation, spelling, etc. In other words, revision generally involves large-scale changes, while proofreading results in more detailed modifications.
+Revision and proofreading are distinct tasks; revision is making large-scale changes to drafts that affect global elements, such as argument, organization, and overall clarity.
+Proofreading tends to occur towards the end of the writing process when a paper’s major building blocks are in place and the only remaining changes are those related to grammar, punctuation, spelling, etc. In other words, revision generally involves large-scale changes, while proofreading results in more detailed modifications.
 Following is a list of tips and tricks for engaging in each of these processes: